-Symbol Description of course learning outcome Reference to pro- gramme learning outcome KNOWLEDGE W_01 discusses the humanitarian crises, with a special emphasis on K_W05 knowledge of global institutions and remedial methods, providing basic knowledge on the world's organizations for hu- manitarian aid (esp. refugees and immigrants) W_02 knows the legal and organizational norms and rules governing K_W07 the institutions supervising activities in the field of anthropolo- gy, esp. engaged anthropology SKILLS U_01 providing the ability to understand and identifies social K_U05 problems, prepares and edits the project, writes a research re- port and esp. application forms (to work in worlds pro-social institution) SOCIAL COMPETENCIES K_01 diagnoses and inspires the need for pro-social activities, espe- K_K08 cially in the intercultural context, promotes anthropological knowledge in the contexts of various cultures and communi- ties, especially groups excluded for social, political or econo- mic reasons
+Symbol Description of course learning outcome Reference to programme learning Description of course learning outcome ' ' ' outcome KNOWLEDGE W_01 discusses the humanitarian crises, with a special emphasis on K_W05 knowledge of global institutions and remedial methods, providing basic knowledge on the world's organizations for humanitarian aid (esp. refugees and immigrants) W_02 knows the legal and organizational norms and rules governing K_W07 the institutions supervising activities in the field of anthropology, esp. engaged anthropology SKILLS

+U_01 providing the ability to understand and identifies social problems, prepares and edits the project, writes a research K_U05 report and esp. application forms (to work in worlds pro-social institution) U_02 realizes project goals or application documents to humanitarian work independently or in a group, effectively cooperates in a group, takes active roles in a team K_U19 SOCIAL COMPETENCIES K_01 diagnoses and inspires the need for pro-social activities, K_K08 especially in the intercultural context, promotes anthropological knowledge in the contexts of various cultures and communities, especially groups excluded for social, political or economic reasons